MoriyaShiine/enchancement/README.md

   * Turtle master gives 1 less level of Resistance.
   * Wither Skulls apply Wither for less time.
 * Toggleable Passives
-  * Enchanted chestplates increase air velocity.
+  * Enchanted chestplates increase air mobility.
   * Enchanted Tridents have Loyalty built in.
   * Enchanted mining tools have Efficiency built in.
 * Weapon Enchantment Cooldown Requirement
   * Enchantments such as Fire Aspect or Frostbite require your weapon cooldown to be near full to activate.
 * Coyote Bite
-  * Entities can be attacked for a few ticks after they leave your crosshair,
+  * Entities can be attacked for a few ticks after they leave your crosshair.
 * Enchantment Descriptions
   * Enchantments display what they do under their name.
   * Enchanted Books display what items they can be applied to.